• Home

 Steps-required-to-paint-kitchen-cabinets

-After the wood filler was completely dry, I took the cabinets one by one outside to clean.
-I used a bucket of hot water, dish detergent and a scrub brush.
-I used an SOS pad to scrub around the molding to make sure no dirt or grease was still on the surface.
-I dried the cabinet with a big towel immediately after I rinsed off all the soap.
+Use a bucket of hot water, dish detergent and a scrub brush.
+Try an SOS pad to scrub around the molding to make sure no dirt or grease is left on the surface.

 Kitchen-cabinet-painting-tutorial

-I placed painter’s tape on the sides of each drawer to keep paint from getting on them.
-I only painted the drawer fronts.
+Place painter’s tape on the sides of each drawer to keep paint from getting on the fronts.
+I only painted the drawer fronts so this keeps the sides looking nicer when the drawers are opened.

 Painting-kitchen-drawers-tips